Dancing baby: Spread

 LucasArts animator and Autodesk customer Ron Lussier recovered the Dancing Baby by recombining the chacha.bip file with the baby model (which was commercially available), made some minor changes and posted it on a CompuServe Internet forum as an .avi format.
 He also reportedly sent the Dancing Baby to his colleagues by e-mail.
 Although Girard credits Lussier as being responsible for the meme's spread, news website Vox reports that the meme became viral after it was converted and posted as an animated GIF by developer John Woodell.

-Users and animators were able to render their own video clips of the 'original' animated dancing baby (sk_baby.max) and circulate these via the Compuserve (Internet) forums, World Wide Web (commercial and private websites), and in print ads and unrestricted e-mail.
-Such activity proliferated most significantly from mainstream (Windows users) royalty-free access to and user renderings of the 3D dancing baby source file for use on the Internet and in broadcast television via several news editorials, advertisements, and even comic programming in local, national (U.S.), and various international markets.
-Woodell's animated GIF then proliferated to numerous other websites, and later proceeded to show up in a broad array of mainstream media, including television dramas (e.g., Ally McBeal), commercial advertisements, and music videos between 1997 and 1998.
+Users and animators were able to render their own video clips of the 'original' animated dancing baby (sk_baby.max) and circulate these via the Compuserve Internet forums, World Wide Web (commercial and private websites), and in print ads and unrestricted e-mail.
+A popular variation contained the song "Hooked on a Feeling" by Blue Swede, hence the name "Oogachacka Baby".
+Such activity proliferated most significantly from mainstream (Windows users) royalty-free access to--and user renderings of--the 3D dancing baby source file for use on the Internet and in broadcast television via several news editorials, advertisements, and even comic programming in local, national, and international markets.
+Woodell's animated GIF then proliferated to numerous other websites, and later proceeded to show up in a broad array of mainstream media, including television dramas such as Ally McBeal, commercial advertisements, and music videos between 1997 and 1998.